GServlet/gservlet-site/content/download/_index.md

 # Download

-The recommended way of getting GServlet is to declare a dependency on "gservlet-api" library using your favorite build tools but we provide other ways.
+The recommended way of getting GServlet is to declare a dependency on the _gservlet-api_ library using your favorite build tools but we provide other ways.

 1. Download a source or binary distribution.
 * Refer to the appropriate jar from your build tools.